Machine Learning Decoding of Circuit-Level Noise for Bivariate Bicycle Codes: Main

-There are a wide range of further avenues to explore.
-One immediate route is improving the performance of the ML model on the \([[144,12,12]]\) BB code at lower physical error rates.
-A straightforward possibility for improvement is to try scaling up both the size of the model as well as the amount of training done.
-Additionally, it would be interesting to further experiment with the physical error rate used to generate the training data for the model.
+As another direction, it would be interesting to further experiment with the physical error rate used to generate the training data for the model.
 As described in Section~\ref{sec:model-performance}, we found it sufficient to train at a physical error rate of \(p=0.6\%\) for the \([[72,12,6]]\) code, but useful to train at a lower error rate of \(p=0.4\%\) for the \([[144,12,12]]\) model.
 In our experiments, we found no additional benefit to training at even lower error rates.
 We hypothesize this is because the training data at low physical error rates is very sparse - in a given batch, a well-trained model will make very few errors and not obtain a useful gradient.
 Perhaps doing some sort of specialized sampling (\textit{e.g.} as in~\cite{bravyi2013simulation}) could help alleviate this issue and make training at lower physical error rates feasible.

 Looking further into the future, an important next step for machine learning decoders will be demonstrations of decoding logical computations on QLDPC codes, as opposed to just memory.
 As we describe in Section~\ref{sec:decoding-task}, an ML decoder that can predict logical measurement flips is sufficient for Pauli-based computation, which has emerged as a practically promising computational model for QLDPC codes through the extractor architectures~\cite{he2025extractors}.
 However, in order for this decoder to work in real-time, it must be able to produce some logical measurement flips before the computation is done.
 Furthermore, in the setup we have described, we assume the model is trained on the results of every syndrome measurement in the computation.
 For a large computation involving millions of operations, this is impractical.
 Instead, we will need machine learning models capable of predicting logical measurement flips when given access to only a small subset of the measurement outcomes.
 This is similar in spirit to the problem solved by parallel window decoding~\cite{skoric2023parallel,bombin2023modular,tan2023scalable} for the surface code, and we can imagine a similar set up for our ML model decoding QLDPC codes, where different models are tasked with decoding specific regions of the space-time Tanner graph, and the different models pass some representation of the measurement data in their region (such as the output of the encoder block in our model) to the models decoding adjacent regions.
 The code-aware self-attention mechanism which we employ could likely be generalized to realize a kind of computation-aware attention mechanism, for these purposes.
 We leave a detailed implementation of these ideas for future work.